darvil82/lanat/README.md

 > [!NOTE]
 > The `+` symbol is a wildcard that will automatically use the latest version of the package.
 > You can also specify a specific version (e.g. `0.1.0`).

+## FAQ

+* ### Your logo has plenty of imperfections, please fix it.

+	The logo couldn't be simpler.
+I made it in five minutes in Figma.
+I am a terrible designer.
+	Also nothing is perfect.
+Heck, we are talking about software here, where bugs are the norm, so, I think it's fine.

+	Also that isn't a question.

+* ### Why the name "Lanat"?

+	I had a tough time finding a name for this project.
+I wanted something short, easy to remember, and that sounded good.
+It had to be related to the project in some way.
+	Sadly most names I came up with were already taken...
+Anyway, so Lanat is actually an acronym for **L**iterally **A**ll **N**ames **A**re **T**aken.
+	Yeah, I'm good at naming things.

+	* #### How is "Lanat" related to the project?

+		It's not.